Pamm-j/circuits/README.md

 ## Future Improvements

-Create an alternate mode in which the player watches a circuit be disassembled, and then they must put it together correclty.
+Create an alternate mode in which the player watches a circuit be disassembled, and then they must put it together correctly.

-Create aditional pieces for the board, such as resistors or batteries to increase the possibilities of gameplay.
+Create additional pieces for the board, such as resistors or batteries to increase the possibilities of gameplay.